 When finished, you can either staple the pages together into a class book (I have included a cover) or you can put them on a bulletin board for others to enjoy.
 You can either leave the pages as is or students can cut around the outer edges.

-I have added these pages to my Free Resource Library.
-If you are not already on my email list, you can sign up below to receive teaching tips, product updates, and exclusive freebies just like this one.
+Want to try this activity with your own students?
+Sign up below to receive teaching tips, product updates, and exclusive freebies just like this one.